Vanshika45413/AI-weather-reporter/README.md

+# 🌤️ AI Weather Reporter

 This project was built as part of the **AI Automation Project**.
 It collects user input, validates email, fetches live weather & air quality data, stores it, and sends a weather summary email – optionally enhanced with AI commentary.

 ---

 ## 🔗 Live Form

-Submit your details here: [Lovable Form](https://your-lovable-form-link.com)
+Submit your details here:(https://your-lovable-form-link.com)

 ---